tb0hdan/ospchat-android/docs/PROJECT_NOTES.md

   full-screen viewer.
 Compression now runs on `Dispatchers.IO` inside a `try/catch(Throwable)` so OOM / undecodable URIs surface as `Result.failure` instead of killing the process.
+- 2026-05-16 — **v0.1.13 (released)**: message reactions.
+Long-press a
+  chat bubble (own or peer) to open an emoji picker; the selected emoji becomes the user's reaction on that message (one reaction per user per message — a fresh pick replaces the previous one).
+Chips sit inside the bubble directly under the body, so the bubble grows to contain them; tertiary-container tint for the user's own reactions, neutral surface tone for the rest.
+Tapping a chip toggles.
+Room v7 adds the `reactions` table with composite PK `(message_id, from_uuid)` via `MIGRATION_6_7`.
+Wire: `POST /v1/reactions` (`emoji == null` = remove).
+OpenAPI 0.7.0.

 ## Known Limitations